Sova vs VetoMatchups

 Sova vs Veto Matchup Summary

-The Sova vs Veto matchup in Valorant is a significant advantage for one side.
-Based on 15 competitive matches analyzed, Veto wins 53.3% of the time compared to Sova's 46.7%, a 6.7 percentage point difference.
+The Sova vs Veto matchup in Valorant is a dominant matchup where one agent significantly outperforms.
+Based on 25 competitive matches analyzed, Veto wins 64.0% of the time compared to Sova's 36.0%, a 28.0 percentage point difference.
 The most significant gap is in fragging ability, where Sova consistently outperforms.
-In this Initiator vs Sentinel matchup, Veto dominates this matchup statistically.
-Veto can confidently take 1v1 duels, while Sova should focus on playing with teammates, using utility to create advantages, and avoiding direct confrontations.
+In this Initiator vs Sentinel matchup, Veto has overwhelming superiority in this agent matchup.
+Sova should never take isolated fights against Veto and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Sova vs Veto Fragging Analysis

-Sova claims 4 out of 5 fragging metrics in the Sova vs Veto matchup, establishing clear mechanical superiority with advantages in KDA efficiency, kill production, survivability.
-Our analysis of 15 ranked games reveals Sova consistently outperforms Veto in direct combat scenarios.
+Sova claims 4 out of 5 fragging metrics in the Sova vs Veto matchup, establishing clear mechanical superiority with advantages in KDA efficiency, kill production, damage output.
+Our analysis of 25 ranked games reveals Sova consistently outperforms Veto in direct combat scenarios.
 While Veto manages to win the remaining metric, the overall picture favors Sova in gunfights.
 Veto players should play around their one strength while minimizing exposure in areas where Sova dominates.

 Sova vs Veto Attack and Defense Performance